Tardive Dystonia Medication

 Class Summary

-Bind to a specific benzodiazepine receptor on GABA receptor complex, thereby increasing GABA affinity for its receptor.
-Also increases the frequency of chlorine channel opening in response to GABA binding.
+Benzodiazepines bind to a specific benzodiazepine receptor on GABA receptor complex, thereby increasing GABA affinity for its receptor.
+They also increase the frequency of chlorine channel opening in response to GABA binding.
 GABA receptors are chlorine channels that mediate postsynaptic inhibition, resulting in postsynaptic neuron hyperpolarization.
-Final result is a sedative-hypnotic effect.
+The final result is a sedative-hypnotic effect.
 Benzodiazepines may provide additional benefit.
 Clonazepam is effective for blepharospasm and myoclonic dystonia.

 Clonazepam (Klonopin)

-Long-acting benzodiazepine that increases presynaptic GABA inhibition and reduces monosynaptic and polysynaptic reflexes.
-Has multiple indications, including suppression of myoclonic, akinetic, or petit mal seizure activity and focal or generalized dystonias (eg, tardive dystonia).
+Clonazepam is a long-acting benzodiazepine that increases presynaptic GABA inhibition and reduces monosynaptic and polysynaptic reflexes.
+It has multiple indications, including suppression of myoclonic, akinetic, or petit mal seizure activity and focal or generalized dystonias (eg, tardive dystonia).

 Previous